-Researchers recently recommend onions for postmenopausal women due to phytochemicals improving blood lipids and protecting DNA (Ko et al. 202033).
+Researchers recently recommended onions for postmenopausal women due to phytochemicals improving blood lipids and protecting DNA (Ko et al. 202033).

 Not only postmenopausal women but also middle-aged women can benefit from improved bone mineral density and antioxidant activity through the consumption of onions, according to another study (Law et al. 201634).

 In short, the potential of onions as a superfood for women is enormous.
-You may want to think twice before skipping it, mostly since it tastes delicious as well.
+You may want to think twice before skipping it, since it also tastes delicious.

 Benefits of Onion for Men

 The fact that the onion is especially popular among men has a good reason.

 After all, thousands of years ago, the Romans, Greeks, and Egyptians already saw onions as a symbol of vitality.
 Today the onion is considered an aphrodisiac, especially in Africa.

 A study on impotence and erectile dysfunction show that this is not just an empty promise (Kamatenesi-Mugisha et al. 200535).

 Consequently, a good portion of onion on the plate is probably not wrongly considered manly.

 Moreover, a recent study shows that the consumption of onions can increase the male sex hormone testosterone production.